landonwork/spline_filter/README.md

 1. The beautiful explanation of splines found [here](https://www.youtube.com/watch?v=jvPPXbo87ds&t=382s&pp=ygUVY29udGludWl0eSBvZiBzcGxpbmVz).
 2. The frustrating problem of predicting bids for internet ad space using information available to the seller.
 3. The curious lack of understandable conditional density estimators in the field.
-Either current models are trained once and then sampled without being given any inputs other than hypothetical variables for the stochastic/predicted variables, or I have grossly misunderstood the literature.
+Either current models are trained once and then sampled without being given any inputs other than hypothetical values for the stochastic/predicted variables, or I have grossly misunderstood the literature.
 4. I needed a final project for [my professor's](https://github.com/sharadkj) machine learning class, and I wanted to use a conditional density estimator.